zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/index.md

 +----------------------------------+------------+
 ```

-The output should look similar to what you see above - the data from the INSERT INTO statements in the SQL script.
+"Jane" and "David" match the first names that we provided in our SQL script.

+Everything checks out!
+You can now close your SSH session.

-## Configure PHP
+# Configure PHP

-In this part, you'll configure PHP and create a basic PHP app that reads the records from our MySQL database and displays them on the web page.
+In this part, you'll configure PHP and create a basic PHP app that reads the records from your MySQL database and display them on the web page.
 You'll be working in the <code class="file-path">webserver.rb</code> recipe that you created when you set up Apache.

-We already did most of the ground work already &ndash; for example we've already set up a place to hold our custom site and we've opened up port 80 to incoming traffic.
+You already did most of the ground work already &ndash; for example you've already set up a place to hold your custom site and you've opened up port 80 to incoming traffic.

 ## 1. Reference the php cookbook